SAP-samples/teched2023-XP265/exercises/ex5/README.md

 4. At this stage many users would be deleted
 <img src="/exercises/ex5/images/523.png">

-6. You can check why.
-Press on **Download All Skipped Entity Logs for This job** from the top right corner:
+6. You can check more information about this job execution.
+As these users are skipped because they don't fulfill the filtering criteria, press on **Download All Skipped Entity Logs for This job** from the top right corner:

 <img src="/exercises/ex5/images/526.png">